USEPA/IO-Model-Builder/doc/source/index.rst

-.. openio documentation master file, created by sphinx-quickstart on Wed Apr  6 09:35:37 2016.
+.. iomb documentation master file, created by sphinx-quickstart on Wed Apr  6 09:35:37 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to openio's documentation!
+Welcome to iomb's documentation!
 ==================================

 Contents: